 With the Windows 10 games bar

-The Game Bar of Windows 10 it also includes a screen capture feature, so you can also use it if one of the above doesn't work.
+The Game Bar of No products found. it also includes a screen capture feature, so you can also use it if one of the above doesn't work.
 To use it, you can press Windows + Alt + Print Screen or Windows + G to open the game bar and click the camera-shaped “Screenshot” button on the bar.
 These keyboard shortcuts can be changed in Settings > Games > Games bar if desired.

 When taking a screenshot with the game bar, you will see an Xbox notification “Screenshot saved” in the lower right corner of the screen.
 Screenshots you took this way will appear under Videos \ Snapshots along with any videos you have captured using Game DVR's Game DVR feature.
-Windows 10.
+No products found..

 These are the most common methods for making a Printscreen of your games.
 Of course, with them you'll make beautiful prints and still be able to use editing software to manipulate the images as you want.
 See here a list with free editing software.
 You can also read more about tech and others News.
 Enjoy and leave a comment saying which method you normally use!